 The Router Motor has its own power switch located on the motor body.
 This switch should be in the ON position as motor operation is controlled by the main Power Switch on the machine.

-Warning:
+If your machine is equipped with a variable speed router motor(Bosch 1617EVS), the variable speed rotatory selector on the end of the router should be on the highest setting.

-Do not run the motor for more than two hours at a time.
-The motor requires a $\frac{1}{2}$ hour cool down period after each two hour period.
+Warning: Do Not run the motor for more than two hours at a time.
+The motor requires a 1/2 hour cool down period after each two hour period.